Gabweare/WHSTechNotes/journal.md

 # September 8, 2025
 Weekly Journal Prompt: A career that i'm interested in is Cybersecurity.
 Computers are an esste
 # September 15, 2025
-Weekly Journal Prompt: Old people won't understand AI. working on it.
+Weekly Journal Prompt: My idea of a AI that takes major inspiration from Tony Stark's J.A.R.V.I.S and Alexa.
+As Technology.